goggin13/wrestling-stats/README.md

 #### ToDo
 ---- Must do ----
-Advance teams by event until last game in event is played Make it pretty (dark background)
+Make it pretty (dark background)
-X - prompt for BP cups
+X - Advance teams by event until last game in event is played X - prompt for BP cups
 X - don't let a team be now_playing twice
 X - scoreboard accounts for simple tiebreakers